-Still bringing out that old, pinstriped number from the back of the wardrobe for the big night?
-Do people assume you’ve bought a cool, vintage suit from a hipster shop when really, you’ve been wearing the same, sad outfit for years?
+Still bringing out that old, pinstriped number from the back of the wardrobe?
 Whether it’s time, money or sheer laziness that’s keeping you from investing in new threads, we’re here to help.
-Hong Kong may be known for its stunning views and scenery, but it’s also a place with some of the best options in bespoke suits.
-Here’s some of the top tailors in the city who will make you stand out from the other guys.
+Hong Kong is known for having some of the best options in bespoke suits.
+Here’s some of the top tailors in the city who will make you stand out.